 If after all this you still think teaching in Vietnam is for you, then more power to you.
 But there is an alternative.

 When it comes to working in Vietnam, jobs for fluent English speakers don’t have to revolve around teaching, scuba instructing or bar work.
-If you’ve got a knack for content writing, a background in coding, or an appreciation for human resources, you could be a potential candidate to work with us here at Ardor SEO.
+If you’ve got a knack for content writing, a background in coding, mobile app development, or an appreciation for human resources, you could be a potential candidate to work with us here at Ardor SEO.
 Led by Kris Reid, AKA ‘the coolest guy in SEO’, we’re a tight-knit team of remote workers who know how to have fun.

 So remember that a life abroad can be yours without having to go the route of many of your world traveling friends.
 There are more ways to be employed and travel the world than to teach English in Vietnam or volunteer with an NGO.
 Teaching in Vietnam without a degree might be amazing if that suits you, but if you’re looking for something else there’s no need to assume that it’s your only option.
 You can find something amazing to do here in Vietnam to make money and live the life you want.